To download the software (available only during the contest!)

 1 – Click on ‘Open” to access to the configuration panel of your sound card

-2 – Start up the P-Soft and turn on the audio
+2 – Return to P-Soft and turn on the audio

 3 – Select the input of your microphone (mono input)

-4 – Select the left and right exits of your sound card
+4 – Select the left and right outputs of your sound card

 You can now open the input volume.